 3. Sweet Peas There’s no better flower for a scented posy.
 Start your sweet peas now as they hate heat.
 I pre-sprout mine, first soaking the seeds for 24 hours, then tucking them in a damp paper towel until they germinate (a tiny sprout will emerge).
 I then pot them up or pop

 them in the ground.
 Sweet peas need to climb; I use T-posts and deer netting (mine reach seven feet in a season).
 Try to have your set-up ready at planting time.
 I pinch the plants back when they are about four inches tall, which promotes branching.
 Note: If you’re too busy to get your sweet peas in now, buy seeds anyway and mark your calendar to sow them in early October.
-They can withstand light freezing, and you will earn extra early blooms in 2018.
+They can withstand light freezing, and you will earn extra early blooms.

 Tend Your Soil